definitelynotstarlord/SlowHeim/README.md

   - Terrain can only be slightly modified to encourage proper base fortification
 - [Mods by Blacks7ar](https://thunderstore.io/c/valheim/p/blacks7ar/)
   - You will regen health very, very quickly while seated next to a fire
-  - You will get much more resources as your Hunting skill increases, 3x at level 100
+  - You will get much more resources as your Hunting skill increases, 2x at level 100
-  - Added in corewood and glass build pieces, collectors (guck, tar, resin), new hip location for one handed weapons, and the Herbalist skill
+  - Added in corewood, collectors (guck, tar, resin), new hip location for one handed weapons, and the Herbalist skill
     - Crafting costs lowered for the collectors and they hold 50 items instead of 10
   - New Herbalist skill with potions and tonics and new plants
 - [Mods by Azumatt](https://thunderstore.io/c/valheim/p/Azumatt/)